exercism/python/exercises/practice/rotational-cipher/.articles/performance/content.md

 In this article, we'll examine the performance difference between approaches for `rotational cipher` in Python.

-The [approaches page][approaches] lists two approaches to this exercise:
+The [approaches page][approaches] lists four approaches to this exercise:

 1. [Using recursion][approach-recursion]
 2. [Using `str.translate`][approach-str-translate]